-- Abal: eat its fresh flowers during springtime.
+- Abal: Eat the fresh flowers during springtime.

 Edible animals you can find in a desert include:

-- Snakes: again, cook thoroughly due to salmonella.
-Some snakes may not be worth the risk of confronting, so you may need to make a tough survival judgement call.
+- Snakes: Again, cook thoroughly due to salmonella.
+Some snakes may not be worth the risk of confronting, so you may need to make a tough survival judgment call.

 You may not get to be picky in the desert, so knowing all of your options is a good idea.
-Different desert biomes are still different habitats to various plant and animal species.
+Different desert biomes are still different habitats for various plant and animal species.

 The Sonoran desert is a very different ecosystem than the Sahara desert with flora and fauna, although they share the same harsh environmental conditions.